alexanderepping/apfelxx_photon_mod/makeLHAPDF/README.md

 Then it reads the x- (4th line) and Q-values (5th line) and saves them.
 They are then used with the GRVGLO subroutine to calculate the Photon PDF values at different x- and Q²-values.
 These values are then written to the output file.

+## grvphoton.f
+Program by GRV containing the GRVGLO subroutine which calculates the PDFs at different x- and Q²-values.

+## LHAPDF_template.dat
+Template for the LHAPDF format.

+## GRVCustomSet_0000.dat
+GRV Photon PDF at different x- and Q²-values in the LHAPDF format.
+It is output by the makeLHAPDF.f file and is readable by the LHAPDF library.